louiz/biboumi/doc/biboumi.1.rst

   specific channel, defaults to the value configured at the IRC server level.
 For example the encoding can be specified for both the channel and the server.
 If an encoding is not specified for a channel, the encoding configured in the server applies.
+The provided configuration form contains these fields:
+    * In encoding: see the option with the same name in the server configuration form.
+    * Out encoding: Currently ignored.

 Raw IRC messages
 ----------------